igor-couto/cities-br-api/README.md

 [![GitHub license](https://img.shields.io/github/license/igor-couto/cities-br-api.svg)](https://github.com/igor-couto/cities-br-api/blob/master/LICENSE)

 A .NET Core API that provides information about cities in Brazil.
 The data is stored in a mongodb database.

 ### Usage

+Currently, you can use the Cities/ endpoint to make GET requests.
+Exemple:

 ```
 {